How will it respond to future anthropogenic forcing?

 Last millennium North Atlantic jet stream changes

 Variations in the North Atlantic jet stream – currents of strong prevailing westerly winds situated over the mid-latitudes – play an important role in modulating North American and European weather, economics, ecosystems, intercontinental transport, and commerce.
 A number of studies have suggested increased variability and (or) shifts in the position and intensity of the North Atlantic jet stream across recent decades, possibly due to anthropogenic greenhouse gas-induced temperature increases.
 However, discerning the long-term significance of these changes has been challenged by a lack of long-term jet-stream observations, which in general are not available prior to the 20th century.
-This lack of direct observations is further challenged by the fact that climate “proxies” found at Earth’s surface are most often not explicitly sensitive to high-altitude atmospheric changes.
+This lack of direct observations is further challenged by the fact that climate “proxies” found at Earth’s surface are most often not overly sensitive to high-altitude winds.

 Has the North Atlantic jet changed during periods of natural warming and cooling during the last millennium?

 How do these changes compare to modeled future changes under future high greenhouse gas emissions scenarios?